Redislabs-Solution-Architects/fast_failover_client/README.md

       --password PASSWORD   Password (default: None)
       --tls <boolean>       Use non-mutual TLS (default: False)

+Use in Kubernetes
+---
+To run this in Kubernetes as a batch job:
+1. Modify `ffc.yaml` appropriately for your envionment (hostname, password, etc)
+2. Run `kubectl apply -f ffc.yaml` or equivalent `oc` command
+3. Delete the job after a successful test: `kubectl delete job.batch/fast-failover-client`

 What's New
 ---
 * python3 support
 * AUTH password support
 * ipv6 localhost resolution
 * Support for non-mutual TLS (w/SNI)
+* k8s support